Pesto Sauce

 The Best Basic Pesto

-Homemade pesto sauce is easy to make, and it’s good on just about everything, from pasta to pizza to salad.
+Homemade pesto sauce is easy to whip up and delicious on just about everything—from pastas and pizzas to salads and sandwiches.

 Servings: Makes about 1¼ cups (about 10 servings)